rtomayko/adoc-themes/README.txt

 v1, March 2008

 *AsciiDoc* is a (_mostly_ humane) text document format for writing short documents, articles, books and man pages.
-It includes a toolchain capable of producing HTML4, XHTML, DocBook, man, and LaTeX.
+Its toolchain is capable of producing HTML4, XHTML, DocBook, man, and LaTeX.
 This file (link:README.txt[]) is AsciiDoc . `git(1)`'s manual pages and other documentation is written in AsciiDoc.